Irwin County Detention Center: Oldaker v. Giles

-On December 21, 2020 the National Immigration Project of the National Lawyers Guild (NIPNLG), David Dryer, Esq., Project South as well as law school clinics from Harvard, University of Georgia, Columbia, Texas A&M, and Boston University filed litigation for fourteen women who had been detained in ICDC.
+On December 21, 2020, the National Immigration Project of the National Lawyers Guild (NIPNLG), David Dreyer, Project South as well as law school clinics from Harvard, University of Georgia, Columbia, Texas A&M, and Boston University filed litigation for fourteen women who had been detained in ICDC.
 The case included more than forty testimonies from women detailing medical abuses happening at ICDC.

 The court case included a filing that resulted in the release of custody for the women involved in the case.
 On January 22, 2021, all of the women from the case were released from the Irwin County Detention Center to their families, but they were still under the supervision of ICE.

-In response to the case, and ongoing advocacy work, the Joe Biden Administration announced severance with the Irwin Detention Center in May 2021 and all detainees were relocated to other facilities by September 3, 2021.
-The severance was legally enforced on October 7^{th,} 2021 with the official termination of ICE's contract with the Irwin County Detention Center.
+In response to the case and ongoing advocacy work, the Joe Biden administration announced severance with the Irwin Detention Center in May 2021 and all detainees were relocated to other facilities by September 3, 2021.
+The severance was legally enforced on October 7th, 2021 with the official termination of ICE's contract with the Irwin County Detention Center.

 Under supplemental jurisdiction, the Federal Court can handle state claims related to the case even if those claims fall outside the court's usual authority.
 However, in this case, the federal court chose not to exercise this power, leading to the dismissal of all defendants besides the United States.
 The plaintiff's counsel proceeded with the case, asserting that the 2020 medical abuse claims from the ICDC fall under the Federal Tort Claims Act.

 In January 2025, the case was settled to the parties’ mutual satisfaction.